vstinner/unicode_book/unicode_encodings.rst

 In :ref:`UTF-16 <utf16>`, characters in ranges U+0000—U+D7FF and U+E000—U+FFFD
-are stored as a single 16 bits unit. :ref:`Non-BMP <bmp>` characters (range U+10000—U+10FFFF) are stored as "surrogate pairs", two 16 bits units: the first unit in the range U+D800—U+DBFF and the second unit in the range U+DC00—U+DFFF.
-A lone surrogate character is invalid in UTF-16, surrogate characters are always written as pairs.
+are stored as a single 16 bits unit. :ref:`Non-BMP <bmp>` characters (range U+10000—U+10FFFF) are stored as "surrogate pairs", two 16 bits units: an high surrogate (in range U+D800—U+DBFF) followed by a low surrogate (in range U+DC00—U+DFFF).
+A lone surrogate character is invalid in UTF-16, surrogate characters are always written as pairs (high followed by low).

-.. todo:: can a UTF-16 encoder encode characters in U+D800-U+DFFF?

 Examples of surrogate pairs: